hammadkhan30/hammadkhan30/README.md

 # Hammad Khan
 ## Hi there 👋
 I'm Mohd Hammad Khan.
-I am a third year computer science student who likes to work on flutter and Nodejs .
+I like to work on flutter and Nodejs .
 ## Get in touch
 * Linkedin : https://www.linkedin.com/in/mohd-hammadh-khan